 Introduction:

 Abdominal malignancy is a well-known cause of death worldwide.
-Treatment of abdominal malignancy (AM) include surgery adjuvant and neoadjuvant chemo-radiotherapy according to the disease extend and stage of the disease.1 Radical surgery is the mainstay of treatment of AM especially in resectable cases.2 But like any surgeries, AM surgery has many complications.
-Among them venous thromboembolism is a grievous one having an incidence 16% to as high as 38% globally.3
+Treatment of abdominal malignancy (AM) includes surgery, adjuvant and neoadjuvant chemo-radiotherapy according to the disease extend and stage of the disease.1 Radical surgery is the mainstay of treatment of AM especially in resectable cases.2 Like all surgeries, AM surgery carries many complications.
+Among these venous thromboembolism (VTE) is a most critical one having an incidence 16% to as high as 38% globally.3

-Venous thromboembolism (VTE) is the second most frequent cause of death for cancer patients undergoing medicinal and surgical treatment.4 VTE is made up of deep vein thrombosis (DVT) and its aftereffects, pulmonary embolism (PE).
+In general, VTE is the second most frequent cause of death in cancer patients undergoing medicinal and surgical treatment.4 VTE includes deep vein thrombosis (DVT) and its potentially fatal consequence, pulmonary embolism (PE)..
 Because cancer patients are more likely to experience bleeding and recurrent thrombosis, treating venous thromboembolism can be challenging.5 Surgery is also believed to have a pro-inflammatory effect on the incidence of VTE.
 Venous blood pooling, vascular wall injury, and the patient's hypercoagulable state are all likely to occur during the surgery.
 Tissue factor exposure at the surgical site is another important component that contributes to the development of VTE after surgery.6

-Radical surgery for abdominal cancer patients increases the risk of venous thromboembolism (VTE).7 Both VTE and pulmonary embolism (PE) can result in chronic limb swelling, ulceration, and discomfort (post thrombotic syndrome) or even death.8 Without preventative measures, the rate of perioperative DVT after general surgery is 10–40% while the risk of thrombosis after abdominal surgery is 15–40%.9 The incidence of DVT is doubled after any malignant surgery, and the risk of PE is three times higher than after any other abdominal surgery.10 According to various research, surgery itself is a risk factor for the development of VTE.11,12
+Radical surgery for abdominal cancer patients increases the risk of VTE.7 Both VTE and PE can lead to limb swelling, ulceration, and discomfort (post thrombotic syndrome) or even death.8 Without preventative measures, the rate of perioperative DVT after general surgery is 10–40% while the risk of thrombosis after abdominal surgery is 15–40%.9 The incidence of DVT is doubled after any malignant surgery, and the risk of PE is three times higher than after any other abdominal surgery.10 According to multiple published studies, surgery itself is a risk factor for the development of VTE.11,12

 Postoperative VTE can be a serious complication following AM surgery.
-Never the less, VTE also had a major impact on surgical patients' prognosis and decreased their quality of life.
-Within a month following surgery, VTE is the leading cause of death for individuals undergoing oncological surgery.
-About one-third of patients with DVT will experience post-thrombotic syndrome (PTS) in the long run, and thirty percent of patients with VTE will experience a recurrence within eight years following surgery.13 There are several known factors that raise the likelihood of a postoperative VTE.
-A history of prior VTE, cancer, inflammatory bowel disease, thrombophilia, advanced age, obesity, smoking, acute sickness, wound infection, and prolonged immobility are among them, in addition to the actual surgical procedure.14 Consequently, there is interest in more accurately describing the specific risk factors for a VTE, especially PE, in patients undergoing abdominal surgery for malignancy.
-The aim of this study is to estimate the incidence of post-operative VTE in patients undergoing major abdominal surgery for cancer as well as to identify the risk factors associated with VTE.
+Never the less, VTE also has a major impact on surgical patients' prognosis and negatively affect their quality of life.
+During the first post-operative month, VTE is the leading cause of death for individuals undergoing oncological surgery.
+About one-third of patients with DVT will develop post-thrombotic syndrome (PTS) in the long run, and thirty percent of patients with VTE will experience a recurrence within eight years following surgery.13 There are several known factors that raise the likelihood of a postoperative VTE.
+Having experienced VTE in the past, cancer, inflammatory bowel disease, thrombophilia, advanced age, obesity, smoking, acute sickness, wound infection, and prolonged immobility are among them, in addition to the actual surgical procedure.14 Consequently, there is interest in more accurately describing the specific risk factors for a VTE, especially PE, in patients undergoing abdominal surgery for malignancy.
+The aim of this study is to estimate the incidence of post-operative VTE in patients undergoing major abdominal cancer surgery as well as to identify the risk factors associated with VTE.

 Materials and methods:

-This was a prospective cross sectional study conducted in a tertiary medical college and hospital of Dhaka, Bangladesh from January 2021 to December 2023.There was no VTE prophylaxis guideline in the institute.
+This was a prospective cross sectional study conducted at a tertiary medical college and hospital of Dhaka, Bangladesh from January 2021 to December 2023.
+At the time of study, there was no institutional guidelines for VTE prophylaxis.
 None of the patient received any standard VTE prophylaxis in the perioperative period.
 The inclusion criteria were as follows:

 1. Patient age>18 years